 Learning the basics of dog psychology will help you to understand things from a dogs point of view.

-This module will give you an understanding of how dogs think and learn and also includes information about canine body language and behavioural signs of emotions.
+This unit will give you an understanding of how dogs think and learn and also includes information about canine body language and behavioural signs of emotions.

 The module includes information about the principles of behaviour and how body language is linked to canine behaviour and emotional state.